 Special Performance Requirements

 This piece requires an Indian-classical trained singer.
 It is simply a vilambit bandish — the singer needs to know how to improvise on it.
 It can be performed in the traditional setting, with tanpura/tabla/accompanying instruments.

-The unusual thing about this bandish is that it spans two octave in two raags (see note above).
+The unusual thing about this bandish is that it spans two octaves in two different raags (see note above).
 This might require an adjustment of your Sa to accommodate the range, as even the bandish itself is quite rangy.